 Every book that has been scheduled into Build Your Library products has been specially curated for a specific purpose.
 It has been pre-read, evaluated and assigned to be read aloud by the parent or read independently by your child in accordance with the specifically themed topic being covered.
 But what do you do if your … Continue reading "Skip this book."

 In case you just missed it, this past Thursday, February 16th was World Read Aloud Day.
-But I don’t believe we need a national day of recognition, everyday can and should be a read aloud day!
-The picture to the right is in fact an actual picture perfect, but admittedly non-typical read aloud session at our house.
-It was … Continue reading "Read Aloud Sabotage"
+But I don’t believe we need a national day of recognition.
+Everyday can and should be a read aloud day!
+The picture to the right is in fact an actual picture perfect, but admittedly non-typical read aloud session at our … Continue reading "Read Aloud Sabotage"

 You’ve probably noticed that it has been quiet around here lately.
 I never mean to neglect social media and my blog, but life takes over and projects happen, and well…you get the idea.
 So I thought I’d take a moment to share what I’ve been working on. 🙂 First, I’ve been doing a lot of … Continue reading "What’s New at Build Your Library"